NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 ## 7. Formal Agreement

 It’s totally understandable if you are hesitant towards sending your brief over to a company from the other end of the globe.
 You want to protect your Intellectual Property.
 The good news is there is nothing to worry about. **Most software houses offer NDAs (Non-Disclosure Agreements)** – which restrict them from revealing confidential information to their other clients (your potential competitors).
-It provides you with the security and protects you against copyright infringement over a specified timeframe.
+It gives you the security and protects you against copyright infringement over a specified timeframe.

 Reliable companies will sign this contract with no hesitation.
 Avoid companies that shy away from signing it.
 Some offer it before you even engage in more detailed discussions.